 “Cancer.”
-No one likes to hear that word, unless it is followed by the words “You are cured.”
-Or, “Your cancer is in remission.”
+No one likes to hear that word, unless it is followed by the words “you are cured” or, “your cancer is in remission” .
 In early December, I heard that word.
 Cancer.
 The word struck me with a fear greater perhaps than the deadly power of the disease itself.
 A veteran of many surgeries over the course of my life, I have learned that I am only granted a reprieve between the last one and the next one.
-The first one occurred the day that I was born, saving my life and making sure that my parents had a family of four and not a family of three.
+The first one occurred the day that I was born, saving my life and making sure that my parents had a family of six and not a family of five.
 Since then, I have had twelve.
 I think the number is high, but those who deal with burns will tell you that it is nothing.
 The same for war wounds.
 I humble myself before these brave souls.

 Rising that morning, I resolved I would attend, because I had nothing else.
 What would I do instead?
 Sleep in with the cats?
 Go to a mediocre brunch, sit by myself and think about how long I had?
 Church, I resolved, church it would be.
 Good to see my friends there.
 Always the tonic of laughter around the table at Hardee’s.
 Good to see Pastor Eddie, maybe ask for a healing.
 Prayer warriors would pray over me, as Pastor Eddie would make a moist cross on my forehead by dipping his finger in water from the Jordan River mixed with Brunswick Country water.
 I had been a prayer warrior for others confronting cancer—seen their lives extended—now I would be the one to be prayed for.
 “You must get up and go.”